Rural Municipality of West St. Paul

-West St. Paul is a rural municipality in Manitoba, Canada.
+West St. Paul is a rural municipality (RM) in Manitoba, Canada.
 It lies adjacent to the north side of Winnipeg, and directly west of the Red River.
 It is part of the Winnipeg Metro Region, and had a population of 5,368 at the 2016 census.

 It contains two communities, Middlechurch and Rivercrest.
-Middlechurch is the larger of the two communities and includes the municipal hall, cemetery, curling club, fire station, St. Paul's church, the Middlechurch Home of Winnipeg, and Grassmere Creek all lie at the southern portion of the municipality.
+Middlechurch is the larger of the two communities and includes the municipal hall, cemetery, curling club, fire station, St. Paul's church, the Middlechurch Home of Winnipeg (established by the Christian Women's Union of Winnipeg), and Grassmere Creek all lie at the southern portion of the municipality.

 The community of Rivercrest lies to the north and contains the West St. Paul School and Royal Manitoba Yacht Club.

 History

 West St. Paul was formed on 3 November 1915 when the municipality of St. Paul (1888-1914) was subdivided into West St. Paul and East St. Paul.